Best Starts for Kids Reports

 Best Starts for Kids partnered with Seattle Children’s Research Institute to assess three things: Was the program implemented as intended?
 Was the implementation successful, and how could it be improved?
 Is School-Based SBIRT an appropriate model for middle-school students?
 During the year one evaluation period, 2,614 students were screened, and 141 staff were trained as interventionists.
 All 42 participating schools provided insight during the evaluation.

 Best Starts for Kids partnered with Cardea to explore two approaches to childcare health consultation, which builds collaborative partnerships between a trusted consultant (nurses, nutritionists, and other specialists) and children, families, and providers.
 This healing-centered, trauma-informed approach promotes the health, safety, and development of children in childcare.
-Using a participatory approach for this evaluation, initial year 1 findings from this evaluation indicate that CCHC gives providers more tools and child care providers learned and implemented more ways to make the child care space safer and support children’s health.
+Using a participatory approach for this evaluation, key findings indicate that CCHC services support a wide range of child care providers, children, and families, particularly those who have been consistently and historically underserved through multiple approaches and program models.

 In 2018, Best Starts for Kids partnered with Kindering to work alongside the community to identify needs and recommendations for establishing a cohesive and accessible countywide system of child care health consultation (CCHC) that alleviates race- and place-based inequities.
 Community and stakeholder engagement was integral to this project and consisted of over 150 conversations with almost 1,500 individuals across King County.
 Community stakeholders came together starting in 2018 through 2020 to explore the existing and preferred scope of work of child care health consultants in King County.
 The CCHC Systems Development Report was published in December 2020 to provide community-informed recommendations to bridge the gaps in King County’s current CCHC system and build a community-preferred system of equitable CCHC across the county.

-With the Puget Sound Educational Service District, this report is a snapshot of how BSK’s school partnerships are forming, the changes partnerships seek to make, and what schools, districts, community-based organizations , and King County staff can do to support their continued growth with the goals of supporting success and safety for King County’s students.
-Conducted during the 2018-19 academic year, the evaluation has assessed 31 partnerships at nine schools in five districts that integrate multiple BSK strategy investments.
-Strong relationships and trust are the foundation of equitable school partnerships.
+With the Puget Sound Educational Service District, these reports are a snapshot of how BSK’s school partnerships are forming, the changes partnerships seek to make, and what schools, districts, community-based organizations, and King County staff can do to support their continued growth with the goals of supporting success and safety for King County’s students.

-Best Starts for Kids is partnering with the University of Washington School of Social Work to develop a community and youth-informed tool that measures the impact of Best Starts programs.
-This tool measures factors that promote positive youth development such as social and emotional development, racial, ethnic and gender identity, and supportive program environments.
+From 2018-2021, Best Starts for Kids partnered with the University of Washington School of Social Work and Best Starts-funded organizations to develop a community and youth-informed tool that measures program impact.
+This tool measures factors that promote positive youth development such as social and emotional development, racial/ethnic and gender identity, and supportive program environments.

 This report reviews the technical assistance provided for 25 Requests for Proposals (RFPs) released between June 2017 and January 2019 and identifies recommendations for BSK.